Nikhilsahucodes/Quiz_system_FrontEnd_project/README.md

 This is a frontend-only prototype.
 For production you would add a backend to persist user results and authenticate users.

 ## Author
-Pooja — Frontend Developer Intern (2025)
+Nikhil — Frontend Developer Intern (2025)